 Patient & Family Advisory Council

-Columbus Community Hospital (CCH) recently created a new Patient & Family Advisory Council (PFAC) that will allow community members to share their ideas on how to improve the hospital.
+Our whole community benefits when people work together to shape the future of health care in Columbus.
+Columbus Community Hospital’s Patient & Family Advisory Council (PFAC) allows community members to share ideas on how to improve the hospital.

 - Share stories of their health care experiences in training sessions for nurses, doctors and other hospital staff.

 - Provide input on how CCH can improve its policies and care practices.

 - Review or create educational materials to make them easier for patients and family members to understand and use.

 - Work on short-term, small improvement projects like helping to plan and design a family resource room.